hakobe/grpc-guruguru/README.md

 ![](./guruguru.png)

-Member processes are written by different language for each other.
+Member processes are written by each language.
 These are based on the same proto file as you can see.
 Used languages are below:

 - Go
 - Python